 An Unsubsidized Direct loan is the primary source utilized by students to finance their medical education.
-Direct Loans are federal loans which have a variable-fixed interest rate which is currently 5.31 % for loan dibursed on July 1, 2016 or before June 30, 2017.
+Direct Loans are federal loans which have a variable-fixed interest rate which is currently 6% for loan disbursed on July 1, 2017 or before June 30, 2018.
 The Unsubsidized Direct Loan accrues interest while you are in school and is the students responsibility to repay.
 The Office of Financial Aid will determine your eligibility for these loans.

 |Year||Length of Academic Year||Total Loan Amount|

 |MS1||10 - Months||$42,722|